-The Imagination Café welcomes the public and offers activities including arts specially designed for those with dementia – underpinned by the research of Prof Tischler and her colleagues at Bangor, Newcastle, Edinburgh and Manchester Metropolitan Universities.
+The Imagination Café welcomes the public, offering activities specially designed for those with dementia including visual art, archive object handling, music, storytelling and drama – devised by Professor Victoria Tischler, Head of Dementia Care Centre at University of West London, and underpinned by research undertaken by Professor Tischler and her colleagues at Bangor, Newcastle, Edinburgh and Manchester Metropolitan Universities

-The installation provides training to artists interested in working with people with dementia.
-This is led by artists who worked on Dementia and Imagination, ensuring that the skills and expertise developed during the project funded by the Arts and Humanities and Economic and Social Research Councils – are shared widely
+The installation provides training to artists interested in working in dementia care, led by artists who worked on Dementia and Imagination, ensuring that the skills and expertise developed during the Arts and Humanities Research Council (AHRC) and Economic and Social Research Council (ESRC) funded project are shared widely.

-We believe that ‘Being old, confused, or even having difficulty eating, should not mean no more culinary delights.
+Prue Leith CBE, patron for Nourish by Jane Clarke said: We believe that ‘Being old, confused, or even having difficulty eating, should not mean no more culinary delights.
 The taste buds still work so let’s make sure they have delicious things to taste.’
-Prue Leith CBE, patron for Nourish by Jane Clarke.

 About the University of West London